 - Build your professional network

-- Expand understanding about your chosen industry or field
+- Expand your understanding of your chosen industry or field

 - Develop general work functions and workplace etiquette

-- Gain exposure to organizational culture, latest trends, technologies and practices
+- Gain exposure to organizational culture, the latest trends, technologies, and practices

 Below is an example of the BBA Internship Guide.
 Your faculty will have a guide for your field of study.